Fluffy low carb keto blueberry muffins are made with almond flour. At just 4 grams net carbs per muffin, they’re perfect for breakfast!

 We all know that on a low carb or a keto diet, we should not be abusing sweet-tasting foods.
 But sometimes you really want something sweet for breakfast or snack – a fluffy, fragrant baked good.

-These low carb and keto blueberry muffins are as good as it gets when it comes to healthy baked goods.
-Made with almond flour and sweetened with stevia, they are delicious, wholesome and healthy.
-(Another tasty option are these paleo chocolate muffins).
+These muffins are as good as it gets when it comes to healthy baked goods (Another tasty option are these paleo chocolate muffins).